forestryTLS/CPEDataExtractor/README.md

 6. Run the program with ```python get_data.py```

 # Notes
 - Set the browser variable to a browser that you don't use as your default.
-Such as if you use Chromium as your default, set browser to Edge.
+Such as if you use Chrome as your default, set browser to Edge.
 - The program should open a new browser everytime forcing you to log in if everything is set up correctly.
 If that doesn't work, try adding the following (with the correct browser):
 ```